 The German occupation of Warsaw during World War II is a story of mass executions, repressions directed towards civilians and deportation of people to death camps, as well as widespread famine and humiliation caused by the armed forces and officials of the Third Reich.
 The most fierce enemies of the Polish nation were the Gestapo officers investigating in the capital, who fiercely hunted priests, representatives of the Polish intelligentsia, entrepreneurs and politicians, and later the members of the armed resistance movement – the Home Army.

 In this article we wanted to write about a similar action, which took place earlier, on October 1, 1943.
-The aim of the Home Army sabotage units was the Gestapo Ernst Weffels, the head of the women’s unit section in Pawiak (the German political prison in Warsaw).
+The aim of the Home Army sabotage units was the Gestapo official Ernst Weffels, the head of the women’s unit section in Pawiak (the German political prison in Warsaw).
 Weffels was known for his bestial and sadistic treatment of prisoners, but this fact was not the direct cause of the assassination attempt on his life.
 The denunciation of one of the women imprisoned there made the German very close to discovering the way of smuggling correspondence between the Polish underground and the Pawiak prisoners.
 When he knew that this was done with the help of the Polish staff of the prison hospital, the Home Army command decided to act and gave the order to kill Weffels.

 The task of Weffels’ liquidation was undertaken by the members of the “Agat” Home Army unit (later renamed “Pegaz” – it was them who killed Kutschera a few months later).
 These people were called “anti-gestapo”.
-They were trained to assassinate officers such as Weffels – Germans remaining in the occupied capital who were famous for their cruelty.
+They were trained to assassinate officers such as Weffels – Germans remaining in the occupied capital who were infamous for their cruelty.

 The whole action had to start with tracking and learning about Weffels’ everyday plan.
 The Home Army’s intelligence service was involved in this, which faced a difficult task because the Germans were aware of the existence of the Polish underground state and showed considerable caution.
 A common practice among the officers of the secret police of the Third Reich in occupied Warsaw was to limit their stay in public space, as well as not to reveal their personalities and even their faces.
-The Gestapo officers stationed in the city had a personal bodyguards assigned.
+The Gestapo officers stationed in the city had personal bodyguards assigned.
 These precautions were caused by earlier liquidation actions against German criminals, which made it more and more difficult for Poles to conduct assassination attempts on their lives.

 Command of the liquidation team of five was handed over to Kazimierz Kardaś a.k.a.
 Orkan.
 The action was planned for October 1, 1943, and the execution of the sentence was to take place at the corner of Koszykowa Street and August 6 Street, near the main building occupied by the Gestapo in Warsaw.
 The briefing took place at 9:00 a.m. in Orkan‘s apartment.
 His people started to leave the apartment one by one at 11:00 a.m., and at 11:40 a gun was distributed in the Ujazdów Park.
 The participants of the action took the planned places.

-Kardaś changed his magazine and moved away to find Weffels.
+Kardaś changed his gun’s magazine and moved away to find Weffels.
 He found the injured Gestapo officer at one of the park benches and without hesitation shot him in his head and picked up his documents.
-The whole unit, still shelling the approaching Germans, got into the car and quickly left.
+The whole unit, still shelling the approaching Germans, got into a car and quickly left.
 The further part of the escape went smoothly.

 Although not much is said about it, Operation Weffels was one of the most spectacular actions of Home Army executors during World War II.
 Its planning and implementation were perfect, because the goal was achieved, the action itself was instantaneous and took place without any losses on the Polish side, which was extremely rare.
-Usually in similar liquidation actions members of the armed arm of the Polish underground state often died.
+Usually in similar liquidation actions members of the armed group of the Polish underground state often died.

 Further fate of selected participants of Operation Weffels: